adolfosp/Front-History-Course/README.md

 ## Planning of versions

 ### V1
-* [ ] Be possible to mark just by clicking the checkbox
 * [ ] Save path folders as json
 * [ ] Add semantic
 * [x] Show popup to confirm do mark all